ivngzmn/ivngzmn/README.md

 						</a>
                     </p>
                     <p><strong>HTML, CSS, Javascript, Node.js, Express, MongoDB</strong></p>
-		    <p>This project is the front end that consumes the Star Trek Guid to Aliens api that I built.
-Please take a look at the repo details for the Star Trek Guid to Aliens API Repo to experience the API to its fullest.
+		    <p>This project is the front end that consumes the Star Trek Guide to Aliens API that I built.
+Please take a look at the repo details for the Star Trek Guide to Aliens API Repo to experience the API to its fullest.
 Live long and prosper.</p>
                 </div>
             </td>
         </tr>